-"Not only has the war further militarised Iraqi society, but there appears to be no pressure from the top or willingness from below to disarm, demobilise, and reintegrate the militias that now occupy the diverse and former insurgent landscape," he said.
+"Not only has the war further militarized Iraqi society, but there appears to be no pressure from the top or willingness from below to disarm, demobilize, and reintegrate the militias that now occupy the diverse and former insurgent landscape," he said.

 As Iraqi government forces have moved deeper into Mosul city, the areas around it have increasingly come under the control of the expanding Hashid, who fly their flags at checkpoints and have set up offices in nearby towns.

 Hashid officials say they are there to ensure Islamic State does not return, and that their local knowledge can make them more effective than federal police.

 "Iraq's security is our responsibility," read a slogan painted on a building outside Mosul that is occupied by the new office of a Hashid group, and was formerly used by an Islamic State fighter and his family.

 Most ordinary Iraqis, like the families of Jassem and Kadhem, do not want their sons to have to fight.
 But the young men see little choice after suffering at the hands of militants, and with few other ways to earn a living.

 Former policeman Yassin Saleh, 47, sat in his wheelchair on a roadside outside Mosul last month after fleeing violence.
 "Two of my boys, who are 20 and 21, want to volunteer for the Hashid," he said.
 "But I need them around to help me."

 Saleh lost both his legs to a car bomb planted by al Qaeda militants in 2008.
 Two months later, the fighters kidnapped and killed his eldest son.